erebe/personal-server/README.md

     kubectl delete pod -n default -l app=${app_name}
     kubectl wait --for=condition=Ready --timeout=-1s -n default -l app=${app_name} pod
  ```

- So the only thing our deployer need is kubectl and a access to the kube-api.
+ So the only thing our deployer need is kubectl and access to the kube-api.

  Let's start by building the deployer image.
-As mentionned I am going to
+As mentioned I am going to

   * Use [webhook](https://github.com/adnanh/webhook)
   * Add the kubectl image (sadly we can't pin the kubectl version with alpine due to the package being present only in testing))
   * Create a new user and use it to avoid my image/process running as root